helmy-mo/Atmega32_Driver/README.md

 # Atmega32_Driver
 this is driver for atmega32
-i use c to wirte it
-and eclipse as platform
+i use c programing to wirte it and eclipse as platform